heilaaks/snippy/docs/source/development.rst

 JSON schemas are used in Snippy server to validate HTTP requests and in tests to validate the Snippy server HTTP responses.

+If the JSON schema filenames are changed or new files are generated, the code and tests using the JSON schema files must be updated.
+Note that only some of the generated files are used in the JSON schema validation.
+The Snippy server needs only the JSON schema files that define the HTTP methods received by the server and tests need only JSON schema files that are used to define the HTTP responses.

 .. code:: bash

     # Start the Swagger editor.